alexroutledge/google-analytics-proxy/README.md

 * 'refresh_token' - should always be set to the value in the API console
 * 'grant_type' - should always be set to 'refresh_token'
 * 'scope' - should always be set to 'https://www.googleapis.com/auth/analytics.readonly'
+* Use the GA Dev Tools Explorer (http://ga-dev-tools.appspot.com/explorer/) to get a valid query URI to use.

 * Make a CURL request as per below.
 Note, you will need to replace the values above with their correct values: